Hrabal/TemPy/README.md

 ```

 # Performance
-Performance varies considerably based on the complexity of the rendered content, the amount of dynamic content on the page, the size of the produced output and many other factors.
+Performance varies considerably based on the complexity of the rendered content, the amount of dynamic content on the page, the size of the produced output, and many other factors.

-TemPy does not parse strings, does not use regex and does not load .html files, resulting in great speed compared to the traditional frameworks such as Jinja2 and Mako.
+TemPy does not parse strings, does not use regex, and does not load .html files, resulting in great speed compared to the traditional frameworks such as Jinja2 and Mako.

-Here are a few benchmarks of TemPy in action, used in a Flask app, rendering a template (see code [here](benchmarks))
+Here are a few benchmarks of TemPy in action, used in a Flask app, rendering a template (see code [here](benchmarks)).

 Used HW: 2010 IMac, CPU:2,8 GHz Intel Core i7 RAM:16 GB 1067 MHz DDR3 Osx: 10.12.6.
 Benchmark made using [WRK](https://github.com/wg/wrk)